Biography and Artist Statement

 Art and philosophy are my favourite subjects.
-I’ve lived some years in Central and Eastern Europe, Asia, and Belgium.
-Currently I live with my husband, Thom Kluck, and our darling daughter in the Netherlands.
+I’ve lived some years in Central and Eastern Europe, Asia, Belgium and the Netherlands.
+Currently I live with my husband, Thomas Kluck, and our darling daughter in Ireland.
 I have studied Philosophy at the University of Utrecht and Amsterdam.
 My art teachers have been the Spanish artist Charito Crahay, and the Dutch painter Johan Kolman.
-I remember fondly the hours I worked at their ateliers.
+I remember fondly the hours that I worked at their ateliers.
 In Seoul, I’ve attended art class at Hongik University.

 To me art is about creating beauty.
 I like to find beautiful compositions with harmonious shapes and colours.
 Apart from being intrigued by beautiful compositions, drawing helps me to escape the stressful concept of time.
 When I draw, time is substituted for timelessness.